 - Contact lens cases can be a source of bacterial growth.
-To prevent contamination and to help avoid serious eye injury, always empty and rinse the lens case with fresh, sterile rinsing solution and allow to air-dry. - Lens cases should be replaced at monthly intervals as recommended by the lens case manufacturer or eye care practitioner.
+To prevent contamination and to help avoid serious eye injury, always empty and rinse the lens case with fresh, sterile rinsing solution and allow to air-dry. - Lens cases should be replaced at least every three months or as recommended by the lens case manufacturer or eye care practitioner.